joakimskoog/AnApiOfIceAndFire/AnApiOfIceAndFire/Content/Documentation/About.md

 ## Technology used

-An Api of Ice And Fire is built with [ASP.NET Web API 2](https://msdn.microsoft.com/en-us/library/dn448365(v=vs.118).aspx) and [Entity Framework](https://msdn.microsoft.com/en-us/data/ef.aspx).
+An API of Ice And Fire is built with [ASP.NET Web API 2](https://msdn.microsoft.com/en-us/library/dn448365(v=vs.118).aspx) and [Entity Framework](https://msdn.microsoft.com/en-us/data/ef.aspx).

 ## Contributors

-An Api of Ice And Fire would not be the same without the help from the following people:
+An API of Ice And Fire would not be the same without the help from the following people:
 - [Joakim Skoog](https://github.com/joakimskoog)